Top Colleges for Online Social Work Programs for 2014

 Now is a great time to pursue an education in social work.
 According to the U.S. Bureau of Labor Statistics, “Employment for social workers is expected to grow faster than the average for all occupations through 2018.
 Job prospects are expected to be favorable, particularly for social workers who specialize in the aging population or work in rural areas.”

 More and more people are choosing to pursue social work degrees online because of the greater flexibility and affordability of online degrees.

-For those looking for distance learning programs in social work, we’ve put together a ranking of the best online colleges and universities offering online Master of Social Work (MSW) and other social work related graduate degrees.
+For those looking for distance learning programs in social work, we’ve put together a ranking of the best online colleges and universities offering online Master of Social Work (MSW) and other social work related graduate degrees in 2014.
 Our online degree rankings are based on several factors, including school and program reputation, student satisfaction, peer and instructional quality, and overall affordability.